pagekit/docs/developer-guides/how-to-theme.md

 	```

 ### Adding position options
-Pagekit uses [Vue.js](https://vuejs.org/) to build its administration interface.
-Here is a [Video tutorial](https://youtu.be/3gPGyhTroSA?list=PL2rU5GxE-MQ7aYIcxTmDh4-BTHRM-9lto) on Vue.js in Pagekit.
 In this case we want to add the option to apply a different background color to our new Top position.

-[SCREENSHOT]

-_You can add any kind of Settings screen to the admin area_

-1. First, we need to create the folder `app/components` and in it the file `node-theme.vue`.
+1. First, we need to create the file `node-theme.vue` inside the folder `app/components`.
 Here we add the option which will be displayed in the Pagekit administration.
+Settings that are stored in this file can be applied to each page separately by entering the appropriate item in the site tree and clicking the *Theme* tab.

 	```
     <template>